yupengyanguncc/yupengyanguncc.github.io/_pages/about.md

 - **[Dec.
 2024]** I will be the teaching assistant for the ITSC 5154 Applied Machine Learning for Spring 2025.
 - **[Aug.
 2024]** I have been selected as volunteer in [IROS 2024](https://iros2024-abudhabi.org/)
 - **[Jul.
 2024]** One paper on Courteous MPC for Autonomous Driving with CBF-inspired Risk Assessment has been accepted to 27th IEEE International Conference on Intelligent Transportation Systems [ITSC' 24](https://ieee-itsc.org/2024/).
-- **[June.
+- **[Jun.
 2024]** One paper on Integrating Online Learning and Connectivity Maintenance for Communication-Aware Multi-Robot Coordination has been accepted to 2024 IEEE/RSJ International Conference on Intelligent Robots and Systems [IROS' 24](https://iros2024-abudhabi.org/).
 - **[May.
 2024]** One paper on Decentralized Multi-Robot Line-of-Sight Connectivity Maintenance under Uncertainty has been accepted to 2024 Robotics: Science and Systems [RSS’24](https://roboticsconference.org/).
 - **[Oct.
 2023]** Our paper about connectivity maintenance is accepted to [MRS’ 23](https://sites.bu.edu/mrs2023/).
 - **[Oct.
 2023]** One paper on Ecologically-Inspired Decentralized Multi-Agent System with Deadlock Avoidance has been accepted as the workshop paper to 2023 IEEE International Symposium on Multi-Robot and Multi-agent Systems  [MRS’ 23](https://sites.bu.edu/mrs2023/).